anilsrg/ge-showcase-prompts/README.md

 I have a meeting in their Atlanta office.
 How is the weather there?
 ```

-### Prompt 8: Event Inquiry
+### Prompt 8: Event Inquiry ( Enable Calendar Actions )

 ```
-Are there any AI events coming up in 2025?
+Are there any AI events coming up in 2026?
 ```

-### Prompt 8: Schedule Calendar
+### Prompt 9: Schedule calendar event

 ```
-Add the PyTorch Conference 2025 event to my calendar
+Add the AI World Congress event to my calendar
 ```